Skip to main content

 1. Vocal Warm-Up Routines

 To prevent vocal issues, vocal warm-ups provide a solid foundation for improved vocal performance and longevity.
-Incorporate these exercises into your daily routine to harness the power of your vocal health.
+Incorporate these steps into your daily routine to harness the power of your vocal health.

 Lip Trills

 Lip trills are a fun and effective way to warm up your voice.
-This exercise helps improve your breath control and vocal range.
+This exercise helps improve your vocal range.

 • Relax your mouth and jaw, keeping your lips slightly apart.